 Each option has its advantages and disadvantages.
 And, it must be noted, research on the effects of weighted running has yielded mixed results.
 Some studies indicate that adding weight to a run does not help.
 Other studies show that the weights help, but only if used correctly.
 In this article, we will cover the two most common methods of adding weight to a run.
 We cover their advantages and disadvantages as well as the proper (and improper) ways to add them to an exercise routine.
 As with all fitness-related choices, runners should consult a doctor and/or trainer prior to making changes or starting anything new.

-Ankle weights are the first kind thing most runners think of when they want to add resistance to their runs.
+Ankle weights are the first thing most runners think of when they want to start running with weights.
 They are, unfortunately, also the most dangerous method.
-The danger of ankle weights lies in the very same qualities that made them so popular.
+The danger of ankle weights while running with weights lies in the very same qualities that made them so popular.
 Runners would strap weights to their ankles using adjustable straps.
 Runners can change the amount of weight to suit their fitness level.
 This, unfortunately, puts all of the weight on the runner’s ankles.
 Ankles are already sensitive joints and additional weight focused right on top of them can quickly lead to injury.
 The weights also had a tendency to shift and spin on the runner’s leg as they moved, which would throw off a runner’s stride, balance, and form.

 Runners who still want to use ankle weights should do so very carefully.
 They should consult a doctor or trainer prior to involving ankle weights.
 As with all weight training, it is best to start at a low weight and slowly work up to the desired weight so as to avoid injury.
 Ankle weights are only truly safe to use in resistance training.
 Even then, athletes must be careful to maintain their usual work pace when wearing ankle weights.
 Research has shown that many athletes have a tendency to slow down their workload when wearing ankle weights to compensate for the increased energy they burn.

 Weighted vests are ideal for a few specific groups of athletes.
-These athletes are those who focus on explosive power and body weight exercises in their training.
+These athletes are those who focus on explosive power and bodyweight exercises in their training.
 Whether or not the athletes find weighted vests useful depends on the weight of the vest itself, how often it is used, and how long it is worn.
 Most trainers suggest that people start training with a vest that is 5% of their body weight and work up from there.
-The specific training methods vary depending on the athlete’s goals, however.
+The specific training methods vary depending on the athlete’s goals.

 Weight Vest Risks